 Please refer to the National Coverage Guidelines and/or Local Coverage Guidelines.
 Failure to obtain the required prior authorization may result in a denied claim.
 Services are subject to benefit coverage, limitations, and exclusions as described in plan coverage guidelines.

 Providers should submit prior authorization requests through our Care Management Portal, JIVA.
 In the portal, you can check eligibility and authorization status, print approval letters, and submit requests online 24/7.
-For assistance, call 206-652-7178.
+For registration issues or technical assistance, contact Portal Support at [email protected].

 Prior Authorization Lists and Utilization Guidelines